atulkamble/docker-basic-website/README.md

-Got it, Atul!
-Here’s a tiny, no-frills setup to host a static website with Docker and build/run the image.
-Copy–paste friendly.
+host a static website with Docker and build/run the image.

 # 1) Project structure